JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

 TODO: Visual proof of the Jordan-Hölder Theorem?
 -->

 Is there a visual way to see _why_ the Jordan-Hölder Theorem holds?
 Turns out there is!
-I plan to write a follow-up post on a visual proof of the Jordan-Hölder Theorem and possibly some related concepts as well.
+I've written a [follow-up post](/mathematics/2022/12/21/visual-proof-schreier-jordan-holder.html) using the visual intuition built here to provide a visual proof of the Jordan-Hölder and related theorems.

 ### Other Subgroup Series